shay16/csPortfolio/README.md

 Identify the most significant hurdle you encountered last trimester.
 Write about what it was and how it was resolved.
 >
 Chalenging code:
+>I struggled making the OddballParticle class.
+I wanted the class to rotate the opposite direction of the NormalParticle and JumboParticle classes.
+I ended up finding a simple solution to this issue.
+I was able to get it to move the opposite direction by subtracting the angle instead of adding it.
+Another thing I did was work with the speed of the particles so the OddballParticle class moves at a slower rate than the NormalParticle and JumboParticle classes.
+I worked collaboratively with Dr. R to get the original circular motion of the Particle class and I worked individually on the rest of the starfield project.

 ```Java
 class OddballParticle implements Particle {